 V-Note lets you label timelines for every speaker or event type.
 This makes it easy to point to, annotate, and share parts of the video.
 Like with a picture, V-Note Video Analysis Software makes it so there is something that sticks around long enough for you to point to and work with.

-3. Once everyone has had a chance to watch and label, you can gain a bird's eye view together of the video and see patterns and groupings around important areas.
+Once everyone has had a chance to watch and label, you can gain a bird's eye view together of the video and see patterns and groupings around important areas.
 Just a glance shows how all stakeholders are seeing things.
-For example, in the picture above, we can see that many people agree in the video where the part was that was the 'Best Learning.'
+For example, in the picture above, we can see that many people agree in the video where the part was that was the 'Excellent Practice Here.'
 Just a quick look reveals where, what, and any notes labelers would have made.
 Just a quick mouse-over a labeled instance shows who made it.

 Imagine sharing video analysis projects like that with a whole class or team!
 Not only can you see what people are thinking, but you can also really work toward a consensus on the best practices or best definitions.